DataDog/hiring-engineers/answers.md

 Per the Datadog docs:

-* A service represents a grouping of endpointsand queries, geared around a particular domain.
-Its definition within the Datadog is similar to the definition of the builiding blocks in a micro-services architecture.
+* A service represents a grouping of endpoints and queries, geared around a particular domain.
+Its definition within the Datadog is similar to the definition ofthe builiding blocks in a micro-services architecture.
 For example, in my Flask setup, my Flask App is considered a service, as shown by the below service list feature.
 ![](datadogScreenshots/service_list.png)
 * A resource is a particular action for a given service (typically an individual endpoint or query).
 For example, the endpoint that triggers the query to the pet table of my database is a resource.
 ![](datadogScreenshots/resource_example.png)